 Air Frying for Everyone -- Dash, 2018

-I've been fortunate to work with a wide range of interesting companies, from Fortune 500 brands to nonprofits to local chains.
+I've been fortunate to advise a wide range of interesting companies, from Fortune 500 brands to nonprofits to local chains.
 My background in finance, management consulting, and global R&D has given me a unique perspective on what makes for a successful food-based venture, and I enjoy tackling age-old problems in creative new ways.
-I've launched new restaurant and culinary concepts (nationally and internationally); developed recipes and wrote cookbooks; planned and executed custom events large and small; made experimental content (branded and non) for audiences from social media to editorial.
+I've launched new restaurant and culinary concepts (nationally and internationally); developed recipes and written cookbooks; planned and executed custom events large and small; made experimental content (branded and non) for audiences from social media to editorial.
 I love projects where I have the freedom to take big, abstract ideas and turn them into culinary content or experiential events.
 If you have an interesting concept you'd like to make even more delicious, please contact me below.

 client list